SuryaAssistant/mosfet-database/README.md

 ```

 ## Example File Format
-Each MOSFET has its own .json file under the `parameters/` directory, detailing the key parameters:
+Each MOSFET has its own .json file under the `parameters/` directory.
+For `json` template, please copy `template.json`.

+Detailing the key parameters:

 ```
 {